affluent-bilby-classifieds/react-admin-and-postgraphile-playground/README.md

 cd /sqls/json
 ```

+Please note we are no longer using jsonb so I will be removing these instructions.
+I ended up creating the database through the seed.sql file.

 Now we are loading the JSON into a Postgres JSONB column all thanks to the guide from: [(@kiwicopple)](https://dev.to/kiwicopple/loading-json-into-postgres-2l28)

 ```